ITU's 160 anniversary

 The International Telecommunication Union (ITU) is at the forefront of developing international standards that leverage digital public-key certificates to authenticate Calling Line Identification (CLI) and strengthen the security of existing telephone networks.

-A dedicated roundtable discussion will bring together key stakeholders from government agencies, telecom operators, financial institutions, standards bodies, and cybersecurity experts to engage in an open and solutions-oriented dialogue.
-It will offer an open forum to discuss the adoption of ITU signalling security standards, supporting the creation of a trusted global framework for secure interconnection - ultimately reinforcing the global telecommunications infrastructure against fraudulent communications.
-This session will be critical for generating consensus and fostering commitment toward a collective action.
+A dedicated roundtable discussion brought together key stakeholders from government agencies, telecom operators, financial institutions, standards bodies, and cybersecurity experts to engage in an open and solutions-oriented dialogue.
+It offered an open forum to discuss the adoption of ITU signalling security standards, supporting the creation of a trusted global framework for secure interconnection - ultimately reinforcing the global telecommunications infrastructure against fraudulent communications.
+The session was critical for generating consensus and fostering commitment toward a collective action.

-The objectives of the Workshop are (but not limited to):
+The objectives of the Workshop were (but not limited to):

 Target Audience